ursatile/css4eng/201-basic-css-selectors.md

 Here's how I think about this.
 Each rule is an army, made up of highly trained fighting animals, and they're going to have a battle to see who wins.

 The ID column?
-That's how many tyrannosaurus rexes 🦖 you're bringing to the fight.
+That's how many T-rexes 🦖 you're bringing to the fight.
 The class column is how many tigers 🐅 you've got, and the third column is how many geese 🪿.

 You see, if one side has a tiger, it doesn't matter how many geese the other side's got - the tiger's gonna win.
 If both sides have a tiger, then the geese get involved - but if you bring a tiger, and the other side's got a T-rex?
 Yeah.
 Their T-rex is going to beat your tiger.
 You got five tigers?
 Ten tigers?
 A hundred tigers?
 T-rex is still going to win.
 Only way to beat a T-rex is to bring another T-rex... and if they've got two T-rexes and four tigers and ten geese, but you've got two T-rexes and four tigers and eleven geese?
 Well, you're almost evenly matched, but you got one more goose than them - and that one extra goose is going to bring you victory.